Chechil: Turkey

 In Turkey, civil peyniri is a similar or identical brined string cheese.
 In 2009, Erzurum civil peyniri was officially registered with the Turkish Patent and Trademark Office and granted a geographical indication.

-Another variety is the moldy Erzurum civil cheese, locally known as göğermiş peynir, which also been registered and received a geographical indication from the Turkish Patent and Trademark Office.
+Another form of civil peyniri is produced in the city of Erzurum, and uses Penicillium roqueforti to produce a blue cheese variety of chechil.
+It is locally known as göğermiş peynir, and has also been registered and received a geographical indication from the Turkish Patent and Trademark Office.